logu24900902/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+ Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: RegisterNumber:*/
+Developed by: LOGU R
+RegisterNumber: 212224230141

 ```
 module DE2(A,B,C,D,W,X,Y,Z,F1,F2);
 input A,B,C,D,W,X,Y,Z;